- About SEAS

 Applied Computation 209a - Data Science 1: Introduction to Data Science

 Data Science 1 is the first half of a one-year introduction to data science.
 The course will focus on the analysis of messy, real life data to perform predictions using statistical and machine learning methods.
 Material covered will integrate the five key facets of an investigation using data: (1) data collection - data wrangling, cleaning, and sampling to get a suitable data set; (2) data management - accessing data quickly and reliably; (3) exploratory data analysis – generating hypotheses and building intuition; (4) prediction or statistical learning; and (5) communication – summarizing results through visualization, stories, and interpretable summaries.
+Part one of a two part series.
+The curriculum for this course builds throughout the academic year.
+Students are strongly encouraged to enroll in both the fall and spring course within the same academic year.
 Note: Only one of CS 109a, AC 209a, or Stat 121a can be taken for credit.
 Students who have previously taken CS 109, AC 209, or Stat 121 cannot take CS 109a, AC 209a, or Stat 121a for credit.
 Programming knowledge at the level of CS 50 or above, and statistics knowledge at the level of Stat 100 or above (Stat 110 recommended).

 Applied Computation 209b - Data Science 2: Advanced Topics in Data Science

 Data Science 2 is the second half of a one-year introduction to data science.
 Building upon the material in Data Science 1, the course introduces advanced methods for data wrangling, data visualization, and statistical modeling and prediction.
 Topics include big data and database management, interactive visualizations, nonlinear statistical models, and deep learning.
+Part two of a two part series.
+The curriculum for this course builds throughout the academic year.
+Students are strongly encouraged to enroll in both the fall and spring course within the same academic year.
 Note: Can only be taken after successful completion of CS 109a, AC 209a, Stat 121a, or equivalent.
 Students who have previously taken CS 109, AC 209, or Stat 121 cannot take CS 109b, AC 209b, or Stat 121b for credit.
 CS 109a, AC 209a, or Stat 121a required.

 Applied Math 207 - Advanced Scientific Computing: Stochastic Methods for Data Analysis, Inference and Optimization